facebook pixel Skip to Main Content

 5. Prior training commensurate with completion of a B.S. degree in Biology or a related field

-6. If the applicant’s English is a second language, they must have a TOEFL score above 577 (paper-based), 233 (computer-based), or 90 (internet-based, iBT, with a score of at least 23 on the speaking section and 20 the other sections)
+6. If the applicant’s English is a second language, they must have a TOEFL score above 577 (paper-based), 233 (computer-based), or 90 (internet-based, iBT, with a score of at least 23 on the speaking section and 20 on the other sections)

 7. Availability of financial assistance